ryangjchandler/spruce/README.md

 In the above snippet, when we change the value of `form.email` either from a component or externally in a separate JavaScript file, our callback will be invoked and will receive the old value, as well as the new value.
 This can be useful for running automatic inline validation when a property changes, or triggering an action elsewhere in another component without the need for dispatching events.

+> **Note**: you can get stuck in an watch loop if you're updating other store properties that also have watchers defined.

 ### Removing the need for `x-subscribe`

 Alpine offers a Config API.
 Using this API, you can enable an experimental global `$store` variable that is declared on the `window` object.
 This means your components do not need to manually "subscribe" to state changes: